Jabril-Jeylani/Mod3FinalProject/README.md

 I want to implement a full-fledged order screen that asks for payment details and delivery address.
-I also wanted to implement a profile section along with order history.
+I also wanted to implement a profile section along with order history and a review section.